saf-dmitry/taskpaper-mode/README.md

             ("priority(2)" . ?2)
             ("priority(3)" . ?3)))

 Pressing `C-c @` (`taskpaper-item-set-tag-fast-select`) will then present you with a special interface, listing all predefined tags with corresponding selection keys.
 Tag specifiers can have value in parentheses.
-The expression `%t` in the tag value is replaced with current date in [ISO 8601][iso8601-wiki] format, `%T` is replaced with current date and time, and `%^T` is like `%T`, but prompts the user for date/time.
+The expression `%t` in the tag value is replaced with current date in [ISO 8601][iso8601-wiki] format, `%T` is replaced with current date and time, and `%^T` is like `%T`, but prompts the user for date & time.

 If an item has a certain tag, all subitems will inherit the tag as well.
 To limit tag inheritance to specific tags, configure user option `taskpaper-tags-exclude-from-inheritance`.